2 killed when cargo plane goes off runway in West Virginia

 CHARLESTON, W.Va.
-(AP) — The pilot and co-pilot were killed when a cargo plane contracted by UPS went off the runway and over a hillside at a West Virginia airport Friday morning, an airport official said.
+(AP) — A cargo plane contracted by UPS went off the runway and over a steep, wooded hillside Friday at a West Virginia airport, killing the pilot and co-pilot, an airport official said.

-After crashing, the plane went down a steep, wooded hill and emergency crews were trying to reach the crash site from above and below, airport spokesman Mike Plante said.
+Emergency crews were trying to reach the crash site from above and below, Yeager airport spokesman Mike Plante said.

 “It’s difficult terrain to negotiate,” Plante said.

+Nearly two dozen emergency vehicles lined the runway, which was closed as crews continued to work the scene.

-The Air Cargo Carriers plane had flown from Louisville, Kentucky, and arrived at the West Virginia airport at 5:43 a.m., Plante said.
+The Air Cargo Carriers plane had departed from Louisville, Kentucky, at 5:43 a.m. and arrived at the Charleston, West Virginia, airport at 6:51 a.m., Plante said.
+He said the plane was a small, twin-engine turboprop.

+Plante said officials have no idea why the plane, which made regular runs to the airport, crashed.
+The weather in Charleston was sunny and clear.

 The National Transportation Safety Board is investigating.

-Note: This story has been corrected to show that the plane arrived at the airport at 6:51 a.m.